NE-Robotics/In-Control/www/docs/OPEN-FILE.md

 - **RLOG (.rlog)** - Produced by AdvantageKit v1 (2022).
 - **Driver Station logs (.dslog and .dsevents)** - Produced by the [FRC Driver Station](https://docs.wpilib.org/en/stable/docs/software/driverstation/driver-station.html) and saved to "\Users\Public\Documents\FRC\Log Files".

 > Note: ".dslog" files include numeric/boolean data and ".dsevents" files include console data.
-When opening either file type, AdvantageScope searches the same directory for the matching log.
-For example, when opening "/example/log/file.dslog" AdvantageScope searches for "/example/log/file.dsevents".
+When opening either file type, In COntrol searches the same directory for the matching log.
+For example, when opening "/example/log/file.dslog" In Control searches for "/example/log/file.dsevents".
 If found, the fields from both files are combined.

 ## Merging Logs